stevekrouse/rose/README.md

     - functionDeclaration
     - return statment
     - if statment / else statement
+  - ability to change boolean literal to true or false
   - call as a function
   - rename variable
   - array expression